Distributed Corruption Detection in Networks: Introduction

-Moreover, if $|T|>(1/2+\delta)n$ then there is a linear time algorithm that identifies subsets as above from the given reports. \end{theo} We note that the algorithm in the proof of the theorem is exponential if we only assume that $|T|>|B|$ (or if we assume that $|T|>(1/2+\mu)n$ for a very small fixed $\mu=\mu(\delta)$).
 The fact that the detection algorithm is not efficient when we only assume that $T$ is just a little bit bigger than $B$ is not a coincidence.
-Indeed, the algorithm described in the proof of the theorem, presented in the next section, provides a set $T$ of more than $n/2$ truthful agents, which is consistent with the reports obtained, when such a set exists.
-We show that the problem of producing such a set when it exists is $NP$-hard, even when restricted to bounded degree expanders (and even if we ensure that there is such a set of size at least $n/2+\eta n$.) \begin{theo} For any $\delta>0$ there exists an $\eta > 0$ such that the following promise problem is $NP$-hard.
-The input is a graph $G=(V,E)$ with $|V| = n$, which is a $\delta$-good expander along with the status of $u$ reported by $v$ and vice versa for every edge $e = (u,v) \in E$.
-The promise is that either \begin{itemize} \item There exists a partition of $V = T \cup B$ which is consistent with all of the reported values and $|T| \geq n/2 + \eta n$, or \item All partitions $V = T \cup B$ which are consistent with the reported values satisfy $|T| \leq n/2 - \eta n$. \end{itemize} The objective is to distinguish between the two options above. \end{theo} We also prove the following, which shows that expansion is essentially necessary for solving the detection problem. \begin{theo} Let $G=(V,E)$ be a graph on $n$ vertices so that it is possible to remove at most $\epsilon n$ vertices of $G$ and get a graph in which any connected component is of size at most $\epsilon n$.
-Then even knowing that $V=T \cup B$ with $T \cap B=\emptyset$ and $|T| \geq (1-2 \epsilon) n$ there is no deterministic algorithm that identifies even a single member $t \in T$ from the reports of all vertices.
-In particular, this is the case for planar graphs or graphs with a fixed excluded minor even if $\epsilon=\Theta(n^{-1/3})$. \end{theo}
+Indeed, the algorithm described in the proof of the theorem, presented in the next sections, provides a set $T$ of more than $n/2$ truthful agents, which is consistent with the reports obtained, when such a set exists.
+We show that the problem of producing such a set when it exists is $NP$-hard, even when restricted to bounded-degree expanders (and even if we ensure that there is such a set of size at least $n/2+\eta n$.) \begin{theo} There exist $c > 0, \eta > 0$ such that the following promise problem is $NP$-hard.
+The input is a graph $G=(V,E)$ with $|V| = n$, which is an $(n,d,c\sqrt{d})$-graph along with a report $\rho$.
+The promise is that either \begin{itemize} \item $\rho$ is compatible with $\tau$ satisfying $|T| = |\tau^{-1}(\mathsf{t})| \geq n/2 + \eta n$, or \item Any $\tau$ which is compatible with $\rho$ satisfies $|T| = \tau^{-1}(\mathsf{t}) \leq n/2 - \eta n$. \end{itemize} The objective is to distinguish between the two options above. \end{theo} The proof is presented in subsection~\ref{subsec:hardness}.

+We also establish in subsection~\ref{subsec:bad_expanders} the following simple statement, which shows that at least some (weak) form of expansion is needed for solving the corruption detection problem. \begin{prop} Let $G=(V,E)$ be a graph on $n$ vertices so that it is possible to remove at most $\epsilon n$ vertices of $G$ and get a graph in which each connected component is of size at most $\epsilon n$.
+Then given a report $\rho$ compatible with an assignment $\tau$, with $T = \tau^{-1}(\mathsf{t})$ and $B = \tau^{-1}(\mathsf{c})$, and $|T| \geq (1-2 \epsilon) n$ it is impossible to identify even a single member $t \in T$ from the reports of all vertices.
+In particular, this is the case for planar graphs or graphs with a fixed excluded minor even if $\epsilon=\Theta(n^{-1/3})$. \end{prop}

+Note that there is still a significant gap between the expansion properties that suffice for solving the detection problem, described in Theorem~\ref{t11}, and the conditions in the last proposition that are necessary for such a solution.
+It will be interesting to obtain tighter relations between expansion and corruption detection.
+This is further discussed in section 4.